 A car GPS unit is unsuitable for bushwalking, which requires an accurate location using map coordinates that can be identified on a topographic map.
 Some bushwalking GPS units have provision for uploading maps to them so that the local region can be shown on the screen.
 However a paper map is a useful supplement to the digital map, as it enables you to see the relationship between features more clearly, and you never need to worry that it will run out of power.
 A bushwalking gear shop can advise you on the features of GPS useful for bushwalkers.
 Geoscience Australia publish a booklet called Map Reading Guide – How to use Topographic Maps which is very useful for beginners.
-It can be purchased from the site, or downloaded from another site.

 There are numerous online resources that will assist you to learn map reading and compass work.
 Ashely Burke, a member of Sydney University Bushwalkers, has developed a web-based navigation course based on NSW maps and conditions.

 National Geographic publishes an online 32 page colour brochure titled Basic Map & GPS Skills.
 Although written for an American audience, who hike trails in miles rather than bush tracks in kilometres, the National Geographic booklet is an authoritative, well illustrated summary of the basics of map reading with a compass.
 It also covers plotting a route using GPS.